Florence-E/GitCollaboration/readme.md

-I am collaorating with friends
+I am collaborating with friends